JUANJSC630/moviestart-app/README.md

   - **Genres**: Browse content by genres.
   - **Watch Providers**: Information about where to watch the content.
   - **User Authentication**: Allow users to log in, create favorite lists, rate movies, and more.
+- **TanStack Query**: Efficient and powerful data fetching and caching for API requests.

 ## How to use this repository?